 - Disregarding important activities.
 These activities might be family, school or health related.

-- Unable to limit the time spent on technology.
+- The child is unable to limit the time they spend on technology.

-- Lying about the amount of time spent on electronic devices.
+- They lie about the amount of time they spend on electronic devices.

-- Visibly irritated when unable to access the internet or a device.
+- They’re visibly irritated when unable to access the internet or a device.

-- Friends or family members often complain about the time spent in front of a computer, phone or tablet.
+- Friends or family members often complain about the time these children spend in front of a computer, phone, or tablet.

-What can you do if your child is a tablet addict?
+What can you do if your child is addicted to a tablet?

-- Establish rules and hours for using electronic devices.
+- Establish rules about the use of electronic devices.

-- Encourage other hobbies and activities such as reading, sports, cultural or team activities.
+- Encourage and support hobbies and leisure activities (individual or team), such as reading, sports, music, etc.

 Some of the previous recommendations only work as a means of prevention.
 However, if you’re seeing certain symptoms already, your child might already be a tablet addict.
 To make sure, you should seek out professional help.

-Today’s post won’t only benefit your child, but it’ll also help you understand addiction problems and how to confront them.
-In addition, you’ll even learn strategies for rehabilitation or prevention with love and respect.It might interest you...
+Today’s article won’t only benefit your child; it’ll also help you understand addiction problems and ways to confront them.
+In addition, you’ll also learned some strategies for loving and respectful rehabilitation or prevention.It might interest you...